5 Tips for AC Repair and Maintenance

 If you encounter problems cooling your home, you may be able to address the problem yourself.
 Below, we share a few recommendations for diagnosing your unit.

-AC Trouble: Your unit won’t power on
+Problem #1: Your unit won’t power on

 If your unit is not turning on, do not fret.
 There may be a simple resolution.
 First, check and replace your thermostat batteries.
 There is also a chance the circuit breaker needs to be reset.
 Check your circuit breakers and reset it once.